babelfish-for-postgresql/babelfish_project_website/_posts/2021-10-28-babelfish-launch.markdown

 A key component of this release is the Babelfish Compass tool ([GitHub repo](https://github.com/babelfish-for-postgresql/babelfish_compass)).
 It is an assessment tool that analyzes SQL/DDL code for Microsoft SQL Server, determines the level of support for Babelfish, and generates a report.
-The purpose of such a report is to inform a go/no-go decision about whether it makes sense to consider starting a migration project from SQL Server to PostgreSQL using Babelfish.
+The report is intended to help you make a go/no-go decision about whether it makes sense to start a migration project from SQL Server to PostgreSQL using Babelfish.
 The Compass assessment report lists all the SQL features found in the SQL/DDL code, and notes whether or not these are supported by the latest version of Babelfish.